6 min read

 • You're cited or mentioned on trusted third-party sites

-The first step is simple.
-Look at your category and list the exact questions a buyer types into AI.
+Start by listing the exact questions a buyer types into ChatGPT or Gemini.
 They usually sound like this:

 • "Best [category] for [use case]"